Subgroup analysis

 We also include an overview summary, which combines the results of all the subgroup analyses.
 As the point of a subgroup analysis is to run independent models for each subgroup, the overview of the subgroup analyzes presents the pay gap as the weighted average of the pay gap in the individual subgroups.
 The weighted average is the subgroups' pay gaps weighted by the number of employees in each subgroup.

-When running subgroup analysis, the pay gap is measured and closed separately in each subgroup, meaning that there may be some groups where raises are suggested for women and others where raises are suggested for men (assuming we run the analysis for gender).
+When running a subgroup analysis, the pay gap is measured and closed separately in each subgroup, meaning that there may be some groups where raises are suggested for women and others where raises are suggested for men (assuming we run the analysis for gender).